-SMPC 2014 will take place on 17-19 June 2014 in Sofia, Bulgaria.
+SMPC 2015 will take place on 9-11 June 2015 in Tbilisi, Georgia.
 This annual event enables Chiefs of Defence of NATO and Partner nations to share their perspectives on strategic issues of common interest.

 SMPC is a core event within SACT's Strategic Engagement Campaign.
 Its target audience consists of CHODs of NATO, Partnership for Peace (PfP), Mediterranean Dialogue (MD), Istanbul Cooperation Initiative (ICI) and Partners across the Globe (PatG), and informs them about NATO's transformational efforts.
 By creating a common understanding amongst a wide array of partners and members of the Alliance alike, the intent of SMPC is to facilitate the exchange of ideas regarding transformation throughout the trans-Atlantic community.